dawidsielski/medical-data-share/README.md

 Sample endpoint: http://0.0.0.0:8080

+Default enpoint extraction is a planned feature.
+For now providiing enpoint URL with -e argument is required.

 Every command is supported with `-gb hg38` option for hg38 coordinates.
 If you want to merge results from all nodes please specify `-a` or `--all` option.